 Hopefully, this short guide has provided you with the information you need to make an informed decision about getting life insurance quotes for that watertight policy.

-Insurance Hero is an independent broker specialising in providing life cover, critical illness and income protection for higher risk professions including plumbing.
+Insurance Hero is an independent website specialising in providing life cover, critical illness, and income protection information for higher risk professions including plumbing.
 Contact our professional and knowledgeable team on 0203 129 88 66 for a competitive, no-obligation insurance quote.